apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 #.
 In the left navigation, click Instances.

 #.
-Choose the VM that you want to work with.
+Choose the instance that you want to work with.

 #.
 Click the NICs tab.